-Known as Guccifer 2.0, the hacker claimed to be from Romania and had no connection to the Kremlin when he passed DNC emails to Wikileaks months before the 2016 election.
+Known as Guccifer 2.0, the hacker claimed he was from Romania and had no connection to the Kremlin when he passed DNC emails to WikiLeaks months before the 2016 election.

 But a single slip-up, when he failed to activate his VPN client before logging on, left an IP address on a server in France, which U.S. investigators traced back to the GRU’s headquarters on Grizodubovoy Street, Moscow.